Psychology of Referral: What Really Motivates Customers to Refer a Friend

 "More than features, more than benefits, we are driven to become a member in good standing of the tribe.
 We want to be respected by those we aspire to connect with, we want to know what we ought to do to be part of that circle." - Seth Godin

 But there’s a limit.
-If the the risk of not receiving a positive response to a social action feels higher than the potential reward, reluctance kicks in.
-We’re more inclined to stay quiet.
+Because we’re also inherently scared of rejection.
+If the risk of not getting a positive response from our social action outweighs the potential reward, our self-preservation kicks in.
+We go into our shells, reluctant, more inclined to stay quiet.

-If I contribute x to this person or group — how large is the risk of this action being socially ignored or rejected vs. how confident am I that this action will be socially recognised and rewarded?
+"How big is the risk of this action being rejected?" vs. "How confident am I that this action will be recognised and rewarded?"

-This same psychological dynamic is at play in referral marketing.
+And it’s this exact psychological dynamic —weighing the potential social rewards against the risks of rejection— at play in referral marketing campaigns.
 After all, referring a product or service among friends is an act of social belonging, reciprocity and trust.